 About St Lawrence Market

 One of the best ways to spend a Saturday morning is to stroll through the St.Lawrence Market.
-Coffee in-hand, back-bacon sandwich in the other (sorry in-advance to our veggie friends!) the sampling opportunities are endless and the produce is farm-fresh.
+Coffee in-hand, back-bacon sandwich in the other (sorry in-advance to our vegan friends!) the sampling opportunities are endless and the produce is farm-fresh.
 Open 6 days a week, the market has become a tourist attraction, go-to local hot-spot, and world-renowned stomping grounds (thank you, National Geographic feature).
 Today, it is also host to Market Kitchen – a popular cooking school and event space.

 A mix of commercial and condominium or loft buildings make the St.Lawrence Market area a neighbourhood for the urban-inclined.
 Professionals, retirees (with pied-à-terre), city-slickers, artists, and families, all meet in one of Toronto’s most happening cross-sections of downtown Toronto.
-Ironically, this is a neighbourhood that was once under water – until city-planners saw a need to create more land space and pushed the waterfront of Lake Ontario back with a massive landfill project in the 1800s.
+Ironically, this is a neighbourhood that was once underwater – until city-planners saw a need to create more land space and pushed the waterfront of Lake Ontario back with a massive landfill project in the 1800s.
 Although originally planned as a walk-friendly esplanade, fully-equipped with scenic waterfront trails, financial investment from Canadian railway companies incited industry investment in local real estate.
-From this point-forward, the St.Lawrence Market’s eclectic urban atmosphere was born.
-Today, the St.Lawrence Market area remains an understated, chic, european-style, neighbourhood smack-dab in the heart of the city.
+From this point forward, the St.Lawrence Market’s eclectic urban atmosphere was born.
+Today, the St.Lawrence Market area remains an understated, chic, European-style, neighbourhood smack-dab in the heart of the city.

-Lined with financial towers, specialty shops, restaurants, piano bars, cafes, clothing shops, and furniture design stores – this is an upscale neighbourhood that is rich in enterprise.
+Lined with financial towers, speciality shops, restaurants, piano bars, cafes, clothing shops, and furniture design stores – this is an upscale neighbourhood that is rich in enterprise.
 This, combined with pedestrian-friendly walkways, unique architecture, and proximity to the transit, make the St.Lawrence Market neighbourhood a novelty space for anyone seeking a new home – or home away from home.